Costa Rica- ESPH

 - Easily enforced: users are well identified (metered) and their payments can easily be tracked on a monthly basis, in case of non-compliance supply of electricity and water can be terminated; In this way the company can count on a steady monthly flow of funds;

-- Earmarked: revenue from the environmental fee goes into a separate fund (it is assigned a separate accounting code) and can only be invested in environmental services activities;
+- Earmarked: revenue from the environmental fee goes into a separate fund (it is assigned a separate accounting code) and can only be invested in ES activities;

 - Good service delivered: ESPH already provides quality water through an effective distribution system;